multiplexcuriosus/mosaic/README.md

 (4) numCores <- number of available cores (often == 8), n <- number of pixels per picture side

 Now come the case specific instructions

+IMPORTANT:

+If you are in case II or III, the console will display a bunch of error messages once all images are mosaikized.
+This does not need to concern you.

 ### Case I